turingschool/front-end-curriculum/projects/activity-tracker.md

 There is no boilerplate for testing in the starter-kit repo.
 You will need to set up all of the tests yourself.
 Although, if you have run `npm install` in the setup instructions, then the tooling you need to start testing is already installed (`mocha` and `chai`).
 Refer to the testing lesson from week 1 as a guide to get started as well as the [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/) documentation pages.

+DOM functionality cannot and should not be tested in this project.

 ### Activity Data

 The shape and structure of the data is outlined in the starter kit repo README.
 A basic overview of the data is: